emagnus/ga-tutorial/README.md

 To remedy this, we can make sure that the fittest individual(s) always make it to the next generation, unmodified.
 This ensures that we always keep the best car _so far_, and that the maximum fitness will never decrease from one generation to the next.

 1. Implement elitism in the GeneticAlgorithm class.
+Use the ELITISM parameter to determine how many of the fittest individuals should be copied directly to the new generation.
 2. Run the CarGeneticAlgorithmStarter.
 Did the elitism have any effect on the fitness over time?

 ### Play with it